sminrana/sminrana/README.md

-# Hi, I’m a Mobile App Developer 👋
+# Hi, I’m Nafiz 👋

-...focused on building production-ready iOS and Android apps.
+Mobile App Developer, focused on building production-ready iOS and Android apps.

 My main work is mobile — native and cross-platform — backed by 10+ years of experience working with backend systems and APIs.
 This helps me build apps that are complete, stable, and easy to scale.